RetroDECK/ES-DE/USERGUIDE-DEV.md

 Although you place additional themes in your ES-DE home directory, the default slate-DE and modern-DE themes are located in the installation folder.
 For example this could be `/usr/share/emulationstation/themes` or `/usr/local/share/emulationstation/themes` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes` on macOS or `C:\Program Files\EmulationStation-DE\themes` on Windows.

+Note that if using the AppImage release on Linux, then there is no installation folder as all files are contained inside the AppImage file.

 So if you would like to customize the slate-DE or modern-DE theme sets, simply make a copy of their directories to ~/.emulationstation/themes and then those copies will take precedence over the ones in the application installation directory.

 Here is a good resource with a list of themes (although you will have to search online for the download location for each theme set):